Beşiktaş Stadium: Roof

 The lightweight cable roof is designed as a classic looped cable roof containing one compression and one tension ring.
 The majority of the roof is covered with a membrane and is composed of 260 tons of 246 rope assemblies.
 The inner tension ring, which is made of 8 Ø110 mm full locked coil ropes with a single length of nearly 200 meters, is connected to the outer compression ring by radial cables that consist of full locked coil ropes with Ø110, Ø85, Ø65 and Ø45 mm.

 Concerts

 BJK İnönü Stadium Era

-Previously, while Vodafone Park was the BJK İnönü Stadium, it had been used for many major music concerts including:
+Previously, while Beşiktaş Stadium was the BJK İnönü Stadium, it had been used for many major music concerts including: